WolfgangOfner/ProgrammingWithWolfgangWebsite/_tabs/about.md

 icon: fas fa-info
 order: 4
 ---
 I studied Software architecture and design in Austria and Canada.
 While studying I was working for the Austrian Federal Computing Center as .Net Software Engineer.
 After finishing my Masters, I moved to  Switzerland and work there as Solution Architect.
 In various projects, I learned the advantages of clean code and TDD and focused on ASP.NET MVC, Azure and software architecture.
-Today, I am working for 4tecture as a Senior Consultant for Azure, DevOps and .NET solutions at 4tecture GmbH.
+Today, I am working  as a Senior Consultant for Azure, DevOps and .NET solutions in Switzerland.
 I am mostly passionate about software architecture, cloud technologies and DevOps.

 ## My goals